GlitchedMythos/se-widgets/phasmophobia_evidence_tracker/readme.md

 # Example Commands

+IF USING THE ONE CLICK INSTALL, THE DEFAULT GHOST RESET COMMAND IS `!ghostreset` AND THE DEFAULT NAME COMMAND IS `!ghostname`.

+THESE CAN BE UPDATED MANUALLY BY CHANGING THE OPTION IN STREAMELEMENTS UNDER THE COMMANDS OPTION FOR THE WIDGET.

 | Name | Command | Action |
 |--|--|--|
 | Name Reset | !gr | Reset the ghost |